zackmdavis/Less_Wrong_Drafts/said_scrap.md

 ✓ An Inversion of Values
-✓ If "Every Individual Owns Their Own Judgment of You", Then the Ban Rationale Is Untenable ✓ Misrepresentations in Habryka's Analysis of Achmiz's Comments
-- User-Level Bans Are a Sufficient and Less Intrusive Remedy ✓ Misrepresentations in Habryka's Characterization of Achmiz on Obligations to Reply _ The Ban Reneges on LW2's Single Locus of Discussion Mandate and Archipelago Doctrine
+✓ If "Every Individual Owns Their Own Judgment of You", Then the Ban Rationale Is Untenable ✓ Misrepresentations in Habryka's Analysis of Achmiz's Comments ✓ User-Level Bans Are a Sufficient and Less Intrusive Remedy ✓ Misrepresentations in Habryka's Characterization of Achmiz on Obligations to Reply _ The Ban Reneges on LW2's Single Locus of Discussion Mandate and Archipelago Doctrine
 - Effort Ratios Are Logically Irrelevant
-_ Misrepresentations in Habryka's Reports of Alleged Author Complaints About Achmiz _ Preventing "Relitigation" Is a Pretext for Suppressing Dissent _ Preventing "Fights of Attrition" Is a Pretext for Stonewalling
+_ Misrepresentations in Habryka's Claims of Alleged Author Complaints About Achmiz _ Preventing "Relitigation" Is a Pretext for Suppressing Dissent _ Preventing "Fights of Attrition" Is a Pretext for Stonewalling
 - Replies to Vaniver on the Ideological Turing Test and "Emotional Tallness"